-Pelosi says 'violation of status' not a reason to deport illegal immigrants
+Pelosi tells New York crowd 'violation of status' not a reason to deport illegal immigrants

-Democratic House Speaker Nancy Pelosi, D-Calif., claimed a "violation of status" was not a valid reason to deport illegal immigrants, during a Speaker of the House discussion in Elmhurst, New York on Monday.
+Democratic House Speaker Nancy Pelosi, D-Calif., claimed a "violation of status" was not a valid reason to deport illegal immigrants, during a Speaker of the House discussion on Monday.

 TRUMP DELAYS PLANNED ICE RAIDS TO SEE IF CONGRESS CAN SOLVE BORDER CRISIS